Ucas Tariff: what you need to know about Ucas points

 How come not all universities use Tariff entry requirements?

-Not all universities use Ucas Tariff requirements; those that don't just list grades.
-It doesn't make any difference, and one way isn’t 'easier' or harder than the other – it's just a different calculation.
+Not all universities use Ucas Tariff requirements; those that don't use it just list grades instead.
+It doesn't make any difference, and one way isn’t easier or harder than the other – it's just a different calculation.

-Remember, you can always check a course's up-to-date entry requirements here on The Uni Guide; once you’ve searched for a course, you can read exactly what grades or Ucas points that university is asking for.
+Remember, as well as using the universities' website, you can always check a course's entry requirements here on The Uni Guide; once you’ve searched for a course, you can read exactly what grades or Ucas points that university is asking for.

 What next?If you're thinking about uni, get researching now with the Ucas Tariff in mind.
 Our course search allows you to search for courses based on your predicted grades or the number of Ucas points you're likely to achieve.